e-comas/e-comas.com/_posts/2025-04-04-viva-las-vegas-everything-we-learned-at-prosper-show-2025.md

 ### Not just any keynote: the Channel Key note

-Another favourite keynote was from agency Channel Key, where founder [Wendi Mathis](https://www.linkedin.com/in/wendimathisheld/) led a discussion on ‘Forecasting the Future: Expert Strategies for Amazon Inventory Management’ along with The Step2 Company’s [Kelly Pezley](https://www.linkedin.com/in/kelly-pezley/).
+Another favourite keynote was from agency Channel Key, where [Wendi Mathis](https://www.linkedin.com/in/wendimathisheld/) founder of True Hero (acquired by Channel Key), led a discussion on ‘Forecasting the Future: Expert Strategies for Amazon Inventory Management’ along with The Step2 Company’s [Kelly Pezley](https://www.linkedin.com/in/kelly-pezley/).

 They shared insights on improving forecasting accuracy, staying in stock without excess, and making smarter inventory decisions.
 An incredible duo.